vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/uploading-files-to-master-data.md

 ### Step 3 - Creating a Master Data form

-Once your data entity is successfully indexed, you can proceed to create a [form](https://help.vtex.com/en/tutorial/creating-form-in-master-data--tutorials_1047).
+Once your data entity is successfully indexed, you can proceed to [create a form](https://help.vtex.com/en/tutorial/creating-form-in-master-data--tutorials_1047).
 This form will define how your data entity will be displayed and handled.

-1. After waiting the required time, access the [Master Data CRM](https://help.vtex.com/en/tutorial/how-can-i-create-a-field-in-master-data--frequentlyAskedQuestions_1829#crm) at `https://{account}.vtexcrm.com.br`.
+1. After indexation is completed, access the [Master Data CRM](https://help.vtex.com/en/tutorial/how-can-i-create-a-field-in-master-data--frequentlyAskedQuestions_1829#crm) at `https://{account}.vtexcrm.com.br`.
-    - _Remember to replace the value between curly braces according to your scenario._
+   > _Remember to replace the value between curly braces with your [account name](https://help.vtex.com/tutorial/what-is-an-account-name--i0mIGLcg3QyEy8OCicEoC)._
 2. Click the **Advanced settings** tab.
 3. Click **Formulários**.
 4. Click **Novo** to create a new form.